aniskhan146/Cartify/README.md

 ## Deployment to Netlify

 Follow these steps carefully to ensure your project deploys and runs correctly on Netlify.
-The most common issue (a blank or black screen) is caused by missing environment variables, which these steps will help you resolve.
+The most common issue (a blank or black screen) is caused by missing environment variables or an incorrect database setup.

 ### Step 1: Connect Your GitHub Repository